Getting started

 they operate on an instance of class.
 Hence a class method has an implicit first function

-argument that is the object itself (for example, point
+argument that is the object itself (for example, reconstruct_coastlines_model

 ).